Rubus parviflorus

-Rubus parviflorus, commonly called thimbleberry, (also known as redcaps) is a species of Rubus native to northern temperate regions of North America.
-The plant has large hairy leaves and no thorns.
-It bears edible red fruit similar in appearance to a raspberry, but shorter, almost hemispherical.
-It has not been commercially developed for the retail berry market, but is cultivated for landscapes.
+Rubus parviflorus, the fruit of which is commonly called the thimbleberry or redcap, is a species of Rubus with large hairy leaves and no thorns.

+The species is native to northern temperate regions of North America.
+It produces red aggregate fruit similar in appearance to a raspberry; although edible, it is too soft for major commerce.
+It is cultivated as an ornamental.

 Description

 Rubus parviflorus is a dense shrub up to 2.5 m tall with canes no more than 1.5 cm in diameter, often growing in large clumps which spread through the plant's underground rhizome.
 Unlike many other members of the genus, it has no prickles.
 The leaves are palmate, up to 20 cm across (much larger than most other Rubus species), with five lobes; they are soft and fuzzy in texture.

 The flowers are 2 to 6 cm in diameter, with five white petals and numerous pale yellow stamens.
 The flower of this species is among the largest of any Rubus species.

 The plant produces edible composite fruit approximately 1 cm in diameter, which ripen to a bright red in mid to late summer.
 Like raspberries, it is not a true berry, but instead an aggregate fruit of numerous drupelets around a central core.
 The drupelets may be carefully removed intact, separately from the core, when picked, leaving a hollow fruit which bears a resemblance to a thimble, perhaps giving the plant its name.